Glenelg South

 Residential development activity is lower than average in Glenelg South according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers from statistical area data indicates Glenelg South experienced approximately 13 dwelling approvals annually over the past five financial years, totalling an estimated 66 homes.
-In FY26 so far, nine approvals have been recorded.
-Over these five years (FY21 to FY25), an average of 1.3 people moved to the area per dwelling built.
-This suggests supply and demand are well-matched, maintaining stable market dynamics.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Glenelg South has experienced approximately 13 dwellings receiving development approval annually over the past five financial years, totalling an estimated 66 homes.
+So far in FY-26, nine approvals have been recorded.
+This indicates an average of 1.3 people moving to the area per dwelling built over the past five financial years (FY-21 to FY-25), suggesting a balance between supply and demand, fostering stable market dynamics.
+New properties are constructed at an average expected cost value of $631,000, indicating a focus on the premium segment with upmarket properties.

-Glenelg South has around 192 people per dwelling approval, indicating growth area characteristics.
-Population forecasts suggest Glenelg South will gain 281 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+Population forecasts indicate Glenelg South will gain approximately 269 residents by 2041, according to the latest AreaSearch quarterly estimate.
+Current construction levels are expected to meet housing demand adequately, creating favourable conditions for buyers while potentially enabling population growth that exceeds current forecasts.

 Frequently Asked Questions - Development